 Few, if any, businesses are self-reliant enough to achieve their strategic goals without help from other organizations.
-That’s why effective sourcing and vendor management processes are critical for company wide success.
+That’s exactly why effective strategic sourcing and vendor management processes are critical for company wide success.
 A smart strategic sourcing approach provides a framework for rigor and objectivity — it’s a way for your organization to bridge the gap between your needs and your solution.

 According to Jeffrey Ton, SVP of product development and strategic alliances for InterVision, your company’s approach to vendor management may be the problem.

 “You probably hear the term ‘partner’ a lot when vendors approach you.
 The problem is that there are too many times when it doesn’t feel like a partnership after the ink is dry,” he said in an article on Forbes.
 “Why is that?
 A partnership takes two.
 If I want my vendors and suppliers to act as partners, then I must act like a partner.”